MoritzBuetzer/3DPrinting/README.md

 * [PrusaSlicer](https://www.prusa3d.com/prusaslicer/)

 ## Profiles
 Some PrusaSlicer profiles which works best for me.
-Copy to:\
+On macOS copy the files to:\
 `~/Library/Application Support/PrusaSlicer/`

 ## Models
 Visualize Ender 3 in PrusaSlicer.
-Copy to:\
+On macOS copy the files to:\
 `/Applications/Original Prusa Drivers/PrusaSlicer.app/Contents/Resources/models/`